 You can enable CDN on either existing Google Load Balancer or New one.

 To enable on existing LB:

-- Login to Google Cloud Platform to list Load Balancer
+- Log in to Google Cloud Platform to list the Load Balancer.

 - Click Edit

-- Go to Backend configuration and select the existing backend
+- Go to the Backend configuration and select the existing backend.

 - Tick the “Enable Cloud CDN” under backend configuration of HTTP(S) load balancer